 Students who fail to maintain F-1 or J-1 status may choose to apply for reinstatement to lawful status while remaining in the U.S. or re-establish F-1 status by travel and re-entry to the U.S. with a new initial I-20 for readmission and a new F-1 Student and Exchange Visitor Information System (SEVIS) record.
 Reinstatement to or readmission in F-1 status may be granted at the discretion of the U.S. federal government.
-Please see the Enrollment Requirements page for details on how to maintain your status.
+Please see our page ‘Guidelines on Maintaining Status‘ for details on how to maintain your status.

 Please contact OGS immediately if you have failed to maintain F-1 or J-1 status so that you can review your options and timely take action with an OGS advisor!

 Failure to apply for reinstatement of status in a timely manner can result in the accrual of unlawful presence in the U.S., which may lead to the loss of future immigration benefits, including the ability to return to the U.S. for a period of time.
 Accruing unlawful presence for more than 180 days, but less than 1 year may trigger a 3-year bar to readmission to the U.S. An unlawful presence of more than 1 year may trigger a 10-year bar of readmission to the U.S.

 For further information please visit the USCIS Policy Memorandum about: Accrual of Unlawful Presence and F, J, and M Nonimmigrants!